semrush/intergalactic/website/docs/data-display/bar-chart/bar-chart.md

 In this case, clicking on the date/column opens the detailed and switches the period in the table to the corresponding date.

-When you hover over a clickable date, it changes background `--gray-200` color with .2 opacity.
-In active state clickable date changes text color to `--white` and background color to `--gray-400`.
+When you hover over a clickable date, it changes background `--chart-grid-period-bg`.
+In active state clickable date changes text color to `--text-invert` and background color to `--chart-x-axis-accent-period-active`.

 | Vertical bar chart example                       | Horizontal bar chart example                          |
 | ------------------------------------------------ | ----------------------------------------------------- |